Download eBooks & Wiring Diagrams (FREE)

 If you selected an upholstery-grade fabric with a high double-rub count, chances are the fabric is made of 100% polyester.
 This is what we use.

-Once every few months, we take off our cushion covers and machine wash cold.
+Once every few months, we remove our cushion covers and machine wash cold.
 If possible, we prefer to air dry our covers under the sun.
 But if that’s not possible, we’ll tumble dry these covers under a low heat setting.

 To spot clean, we’ll either use baby wipes or sprinkle some baking soda on the stain and dab it up a few minutes later.